Deducteam/lambdapi/doc/commands.md

 Each functionality is represented by a single character.
 For instance, `i` stands for type inference.
-To get the list of debuggable functionalities, run the command `lambdapi --help`.
+To get the list of debuggable functionalities, run the command `lambdapi check --help`.

 **flags** The user can set/unset some flags: